crispybanjo72/Histopathologic-Cancer-Detection/ReadMe.txt

 - Baseline CNN: Simple 2-layer convolutional network
 - ResNet18: Pretrained residual network with modified output layer
 - EfficientNetB0: Lightweight pretrained model optimized for small patches

+For metastatic cancer detection using 96×96 histopathology patches and a dataset of ~270,000 labeled images, I selected a pretrained ResNet18 architecture due to its lightweight design, stable gradient flow via residual connections, and proven performance in medical imaging tasks; I replaced the final fully connected layer with a single-unit output for binary classification and fine-tuned all layers end-to-end, comparing it against EfficientNet-B0 (for its parameter efficiency and accuracy on small inputs), DenseNet121 (for its feature reuse and gradient propagation), and a custom CNN baseline; hyperparameter tuning included learning rates (1e-3 to 5e-5), batch sizes (32 to 128), optimizers (Adam vs. SGD), and schedulers (StepLR vs. CosineAnnealing), with the best configuration using Adam, batch size 64, learning rate 1e-4, and cosine annealing, yielding optimal AUC and F1 performance under strong augmentation (flip, rotate, jitter), confirming ResNet18 as the most balanced choice for speed, accuracy, and generalization.

 Results
 -------